 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by Ewen-Trout Creek Consolidated School District are described in Note A to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2018.
+No new accounting policies were adopted and the application of existing policies was not changed during the year ended June 30, 2019.
 We noted no transactions entered into by Ewen-Trout Creek Consolidated School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimate(s) affecting Ewen-Trout Creek Consolidated School District's financial statements is current judgments.
+The most sensitive estimates affecting the Governmental Activities financial statements were:

-Management's estimate of the useful lives of fixed assets, used to calculate depreciation, is based on the estimated useful lives of certain classes of assets.
-We evaluated the key factors and assumptions used to develop the useful lives in determining that it is reasonable in relation to the financial statements taken as a whole.
+Management's estimate of the liability of the payout for the employee compensated absences upon their retirement is based on expected payout:

+• We evaluated the key factors and assumptions used to develop the balance of compensated absences in determining that it is reasonable in relation to the financial statements taken as a whole.